-On 26th June, 1985 John Lambert and Leanne Reichelt from the Noise Abatement Branch of the Department of Environment and Planning presented two papers on Product Labelling for Noise Control
+On 26th June, 1985 John Lambert and Leanne Reichelt from the Noise Abatement Branch of the Department of Environment and Planning presented two papers on Product Labelling for Noise Control.

-Many products including aircondi-tioners, lawnmowers, circular sawa, garden mulchers etc. have the potential to cause severe stress when operated near residences because of their high noise levels.
-The two main methods of control, i.e. design rules limiting maximum noise levels, or labelling which gives the purchaser the oppor-tunity to decide, were discussed.
-Pro-duct labelling is considered a soft approach to product noise control but allows both manufacturers and purchasers the opportunity to decide on the quality needed.
+Many products including airconditioners, lawmovers, circular saws, garden muchers etc. have the potential to cause severe stress when potential noise levels.
+The two main methods of control, i.e. design rules limiting maximum noise levels, or labelling maximum noise levels, or labelling tunity to decide, were discussed.
+Product labelling is considered a soft allows toth manufactures and porduct sub-time manufactures and poter quality needed.